Limited-timeFree scans and removals, no strings attached.Start free

 What we do here

 We file Daniel's Law notices on your behalf.
 We track every broker's response.
-When a broker re-lists you (some do, six months later), we notice them again.
-The law was written to make removal stick; the brokers were not.
+When a broker re-lists you, and some do, six months later, we notice them again.
+The law was written to make removal stick.
+The brokers were not.
+That work runs through the Frontline Privacy plan for individual covered persons.

 When a broker has been noticed twice and still won't comply, the next escalation is the state AG.
 The broker non-compliance complaint template walks through the evidence package and the filing path.
 NJ AG is one of the more active offices because of the volume of Daniel's Law cases.